 Born in Nara, Japan, Yonen Takano trained at The Tokyo Ballet School and Vaganova Ballet Academy in Russia.
-After graduating in 2011, he joined The Mikhailovsky Theatre Ballet and later danced with State Ballet of Georgia as Principal Dancer before joining Hong Kong Ballet as Coryphée in 2021.
+After graduating in 2011, he joined The Mikhailovsky Theatre Ballet and later danced with State Ballet of Georgia as Principal Dancer before joining Hong Kong Ballet as Coryphée in 2021 and became Soloist in 2022.

-Takano has guest performed with world-renowned prima ballerinas such as Nina Ananiashvili in Europe and Japan.
-He was awarded the Danseur Noble Prize at the 2014 Korean International Ballet Competition and finalist diplomas at the 2014 Arabesque International Ballet Competition and the 2013 Rudolf Nureyev International Ballet Competition He was also a finalist at the 2012 Helsinki International Ballet Competition.
+He has guest performed with world-renowned prima ballerinas like Nina Ananiashvili in Europe and Japan and was awarded the Danseur Noble Prize at the 2014 Korean International Ballet Competition and finalist diplomas at the 2014 Arabesque International Ballet Competition and the 2013 Rudolf Nureyev International Ballet Competition.
+Takano was also a finalist at the 2012 Helsinki International Ballet Competition.

 1. Why do you dance?